duskjs/dusk/README.md

 ##### Examples
 <hr>

-Draw uses its own html tag called the '<d-tag>'.
+Draw uses its own html tag called the d-tag.
 This will give your HTML pages styling in a easy way.
 Its as simply:

  ```html
 <d-card>